Home

 What is in-store pickup?

+In-store collection is an alternative fulfillment method that saves customers time while making a grocery shopping trip.
 It’s the perfect method to convert customers who are willing to visit a brick-and-mortar store but don’t want the hassle of browsing shelves or scanning them at the counter.

+Customers simply select items from the store’s grocery ecommerce app, pay for them online, and then travel to the store to pick up the bagged items from a dedicated counter.
 This saves their time and also reduces the congestion at checkout lines in the grocery store.
 Another name for in-store collection is also the Buy Online Pickup in Store (BOPIS) method.

 Pros and cons of in-store collection